skrebs-alt/netuserlookup/README.md

 # netuserlookup
-Little batch script for running the net user /domain command to lookup domain user info without typing the full command
+Useful little script for running the net user /domain command to lookup domain user info without typing the full command.

-There is both a Batch and Powershell version of the script.
+There is a Batch and Powershell version of the script.